 ‘Talk about India, not Pakistan’: Priyanka Gandhi slams BJP

-New Delhi, Apr 15: Congress leader Priyanka Gandhi on Monday stepped up her attack on the Bharatiya Janata Party and said that instead of talking about India, jobs and agrarian distress, the saffron party was focussing on nationalism and Pakistan.
+New Delhi, Apr 15: Congress leader Priyanka Gandhi on Monday stepped up her attack on the Bharatiya Janata Party (BJP) and said that instead of talking about India, jobs and agrarian distress, the saffron party was focussing on nationalism and Pakistan.

 "BJP must talk about India, what they have done for the youth, farmers and other sections of society.
 They must tell what their agenda for women and women security is," said Priyanka while addressing a campaign in Agra.